Accelerating Time Series Analysis via Processing using Non-Volatile Memories

 \textbf{Baselines}.
-To evaluate our \texttt{cpuarm} platform, we use ZSim~\cite{SK13} and Ramulator~\cite{KYM15,RAMULATOR_GITHUB} for performance and McPAT~\cite{LAS+09} for energy consumption evaluations.
-For the \texttt{cpui7} and \texttt{cpuxeon} platforms, we obtain the performance from the average of five executions, and energy consumption using rapl-tools~\cite{rapl}.
-All the above CPU-based platforms execute the same parallel OpenMP C implementation of sDTW.
-To evaluate the performance of \texttt{upmem}, we implement sDTW for this platform.
-Further, we replicate the reference time series across all DPUs and distribute the queries among them.
-For the energy measurements, we use an estimation tool provided by UPMEM~\cite{upmem2018}.
-To evaluate the performance of \texttt{fgpa}, we develop a custom HLS-based implementation of sDTW comprising six compute units that exploit the HBM bandwidth, and obtain the energy consumption using the \textit{xbutil} tool~\cite{XRT}.
-Finally, we evaluate the performance of \texttt{gpu} by developing a custom CUDA-based implementation of sDTW that exploits the HBM bandwidth via coalescing, and obtain the energy consumption using the \textit{nvidia-smi} tool.
+We use ZSim+Ramulator~\cite{zsim+ramulator} and McPAT for the \texttt{cpuarm} platform.
+For the \texttt{cpui7} and \texttt{cpuxeon} platforms, we have access to the target hardware and measure performance and energy consumption values by averaging five repeated executions.
+The energy consumption is determined using Intel RAPL tools.
+To evaluate the performance of the \texttt{upmem} platform, we implement and optimize the sDTW algorithm as shown in Algorithm~\ref{alg:sdtw}.
+To evaluate the performance on the \texttt{fgpa} platform, we implement the sDTW algorithm using High-Level Synthesis vendor tools from Xilinx and optimize the implementation to utilize eight compute units and maximize the utilization of the available HBM bandwidth.
+We evaluate the performance of the \texttt{gpu} platform by optimizing a CUDA-based implementation of sDTW to maximize the HBM bandwidth utilization via memory coalescing.
+We measure the GPU's energy consumption using the \textit{NVIDIA-smi} tool.

-\textbf{\myName{}}.
-To evaluate the performance and energy of \myName{}, we perform a sensitivity analysis of the latency and energy of MRAM devices.
-We create a custom analytical-based simulator based on sDTW's execution flow and its required operations.
-We feed this simulator with the workload parameters along with \myName{} characteristics (memory cell latency/energy, etc.) and obtain the execution time and total energy from it.
-We present the parameter range we use in our evaluation in Table~\ref{tab:matsa_parameters}, going from conservative to optimistic ones based on the MRAM technology trends~\cite{saha2022comparative}.